 Much of the area’s oceanfront property is accessible for free.
 You will rarely, if ever, find the beaches crowded, and what is most beloved about Virginia Beach is its G-rated atmosphere.
 As a result, Virginia Beach is arguably home to some of the best beaches on the East Coast.
 And the beaches are, naturally, the best of the free things to do in Virginia Beach.

-Those who grow up in Virginia know that Sandbridge Beach is easily the best beach, not only in Virginia Beach, but in the entire state.
-That is to say, this beach is perfect for families who want to chill and relax without the crowds.
+Those who grow up in Virginia know that Sandbridge Beach is arguably the best beach, not only in Virginia Beach, but in the entire state.
+It’s the perfect beach for families who want to chill and relax without the crowds.

-The majority of visitors congregate near the boardwalks, making those beach areas crowded and not as suitable for young families.
-Sandbridge Beach, a Chesapeake Beach and 15 miles from the resort area of Virginia Beach is never ever crowded and the waves are very gentle and calm.
+Sandbridge Beach, is close enough to all the excitement of Virginia Beach, but far enough to not be affected by the crazy of Virginia Beach.
+A mere, 15 miles from the resort area of Virginia Beach, Sandridge Beach is kid friendly.
+It is popular amongst families as well as for those learning to surf and paddleboard.
+The waves are notoriously gentle and calm.
 And let’s not forget the headliner bands that show up in July to perform here.
-How’s a Led Zeppelin concert for free sound to you?
+How’s a FREE Led Zeppelin concert sound to you?

 There are no lifeguards, no peddlers, and very few other people.
 It feels as though you happened upon your very own private beach – complete with volleyball courts!
 Pencil me in for a private oasis as my favorite among the free things to do in Virginia Beach.

 Croatan Beach is rapidly gaining in popularity among young families and surfers alike.
 With two designated surfing areas, it is hailed as a surfers’ paradise.
 Croatan Beach’s shoreline is 3/4 mile long and stretches from Rudee Inlet to Pendleton.
 The two surfing spots are located at each end.